$\mathrm{Pin}^-(2)$-monopole invariants: Introduction

 \subsection{Exotic smooth structures}

-Here is the first application: \begin{Theorem} For any positive integer $n$, there exists a set ${\cal S}_n$ of infinitely many distinct smooth structures on the elliptic surface $E(n)$ which have the following significance{\rm :} For $\sigma\in{\cal S}_n$, let $E(n)_\sigma$ be the manifold with the smooth structure $\sigma$ homeomorphic to $E(n)$.
-For each positive integer $i$, let $\Sigma_1^{(i)}\times\Sigma_2^{(i)}$ be the direct product of two closed Riemann surfaces such that the genus of $\Sigma_1^{(i)}$ is $0$ or $1$ and that of $\Sigma_2^{(i)}$ is positive.
-Then, for any positive integer $k$, $E(n)_\sigma \#(\#_{i=1}^k(\Sigma_1^{(i)}\times\Sigma_2^{(i)}))$ for different $\sigma$ are mutually non-diffeomorphic. \end{Theorem} \begin{Remark} A famous result due to C.~T.~C.~Wall tells us that any pair of simply-connected smooth $4$-manifolds $M_1$ and $M_2$ which have isomorphic intersection forms are {\it stably diffeomorphic} for stabilization by taking connected sums with $k(S^2\times S^2)$ for sufficiently large $k$.
-(See e.g. \cite{Kirby}.) \thmref{thm:exotic} says that there exist infinitely many exotic structures on $E(n)$ which can not be stabilized by $\Sigma_1\times\Sigma_2$ such that $g(\Sigma_1)=0,1$ and $g(\Sigma_2)>0$. \end{Remark}
+We state the first application: \begin{Theorem} For any positive integer $n$, there exists a set ${\cal S}_n$ of infinitely many distinct smooth structures on the elliptic surface $E(n)$ which have the following significance{\rm :} For $\sigma\in{\cal S}_n$, let $E(n)_\sigma$ be the manifold with the smooth structure $\sigma$ homeomorphic to $E(n)$.
+Let $Z$ be a connected sum of arbitrary positive number of $4$-manifolds, each of which is $S^2\times\Sigma$ or $S^1\times Y$ where $\Sigma$ is a compact Riemann surface with positive genus and $Y$ is a closed $3$-manifold.
+Then, $E(n)_\sigma \# Z$ for different $\sigma$ are mutually non-diffeomorphic. \end{Theorem} \begin{Remark} A famous result due to C.~T.~C.~Wall tells us that any pair of simply-connected smooth $4$-manifolds $M_1$ and $M_2$ which have isomorphic intersection forms are {\it stably diffeomorphic} for stabilization by taking connected sums with $k(S^2\times S^2)$ for sufficiently large $k$.
+(See e.g. \cite{Kirby}.) \thmref{thm:exotic} says that there exist infinitely many exotic structures on $E(n)$ which can not be stabilized by $S^2\times\Sigma$ with positive $g(\Sigma)$ or $S^1\times Y^3$. \end{Remark}